osirumijiihude/Raspberry-Pi-Pico-W-examples/readme.md

 # Microcontrollers

 A collection of example scripts and projects for the **Raspberry Pi Pico**, **Pico W**, and **Arduino Uno**, covering various sensors, modules, and functionalities.
-Each Pico and Pico W project/script is written in 4 different languages - Micropython, Circuitpython, C++ and Rust.
-Arduino projects and scripts are only available in C++.

 ## Features
-- Example scripts for interfacing with **DHT11**, **MQ series gas sensors**, and more.
-- **MicroPython** code for easy customization.
-- Bluetooth & Wi-Fi connectivity examples.
-- IoT integration and data logging.
+- Each Pico and Pico W project/script is written in 4 different languages - Micropython, Circuitpython, C++ and Rust.
+Arduino projects and scripts are only available in C/C++.

 ## Project Structure
 ```